-Information Technology in Health Care and Outcomes 3 Credit Hours
+Information Technology in Health Care and Outcomes 3 Credit Hours information technologies.

-This course provides an overview of the various ways in which information technology is used in health care and education.
-Following an introduction to the principles of information science and information systems, students explore the practical applications and strengths and limitations of various information technologies.
 Applications of technology in the care of individuals, populations and communities are addressed, including aspects of tele-health.
 Students gain experience using and interpreting data from administrative and clinical health information databases in order to develop plans for quality assurance and outcomes evaluation.
 Students will interact with information management applications related to administration, clinical practice, education and research.